 Why do the Plans collect Protected Health Information?

-The Plans collect PHI for a number of reasons, including to determine the appropriate benefits to offer individuals, to pay claims, to provide case management services, and to provide quality improvement services.
+The Plans collect PHI for a number of reasons, including determining the appropriate benefits to offer individuals, pay claims, provide case management services, and provide quality improvement services.

 How do the Plans collect Protected Health Information?